dotnet/android-native-tools/README.md

      release workflow after it times out if needed.
   4. After approving the release stage a new GitHub release should be created with the relevant build artifacts from the pipeline.
-     The tag will generated based on the binutils version and LLVM version.
+     The tag will be generated based on the binutils version and LLVM version.
   5. Edit the automatically created GitHub release to fill in any relevent release notes or other information.